Friend or Frenemy? The Levels of Friendship Explained

 Signs of acquaintance:

-• You don’t want to know this individual intimately since you don’t feel close.
+- You don’t want to know this individual intimately, as you don’t feel a close connection.

 2. Casual friendship